Nishitokyo: Climate

 Nishitokyo has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Nishitokyo is 14.5°C. The average annual rainfall is 1648 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.0°C, and lowest in January, at around 3.1°C.

 Demographics

-Per Japanese census data, the population of Nishitokyo increased rapidly in the 1950s and 1960s.
+Per Japanese census data, the population of Nishitokyo increased rapidly in the 1950s and 1960s and has continued to grow at a slower pace in recent decades.

 History

 The area of present-day Nishitokyo was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of July 22, 1878, the area became part of Kitadachi District in Saitama Prefecture.
 The villages of Hoya and Tanashi were created on April 1, 1889 with the establishment of modern municipalities system.
 The southern portion of Kitaadachi District was transferred to the administrative control of Tokyo Metropolis on April 1, 1907.

 The city of Nishitokyo was established on January 21, 2001 by the merger of the cities of Hoya and Tanashi.
-The name Nishitokyo means "West Tokyo."